$NUMA Price Movement

 1. $NUMA tokens burned or minted

-1. Simply "buying" or "selling" via the vault
+1. Simply "buying" or "selling" via a vault

-2. Minting or burning via the vault to arbitrage price pegs for nuMoney
+2. Minting or burning via a vault to arbitrage price pegs for nuMoney

-3. Minting or burning via the vault to profit from price discrepancy between LP and the vault (arbitrage)
+3. Minting or burning via a vault to profit from price discrepancy between LP and a vault (arbitrage)

 4. Minting or burning $NUMA to or from nuMoney